allegro/envoy-control/docs/features/service_tags.md

 For this feature to work correctly, you have to extract a tag from request data in some way.
+When using listeners configured via EC (`envoy-control.envoy.snapshot.dynamicListeners.enabled` set to `true`) a default working config will be provided (see: `EnvoyListenersFactory.kt` for details).
-To achieve it, appropriate static Envoy config is required.
+If not an appropriate static Envoy config is required.

 You can find the reference implementation in [config_ads.yaml](https://github.com/allegro/envoy-control/blob/master/envoy-control-tests/src/main/resources/envoy/config_ads.yaml)